 When you are standing for an extended period of time it can mess with your blood circulation, especially to your legs and feet.

-And this is important because we rely on our circulation to deliver oxygen and nutrients to our muscles to keep them strong and healthy.
+And this is important, because we rely on good circulation to deliver oxygen and nutrients to our muscles to keep them strong and healthy.

 Now this will most commonly affect your legs and feet.

-However the knock-on effect is that as your legs and feet become cramped and sore your lower back will have to work harder to maintain your balance.
+However, the knock-on effect is that as your legs and feet become cramped and tired, your lower back will have to pick up the slack and work harder to maintain your balance.

 So you don't just end up with leg and foot cramps, you get lower back pain too!